↳ The Creator

 My connection to public schools:

-Through my previous work at a nonprofit working directly with public schools to provide extracurricular creative and STE(A)M engagement to students from low-income neighborhoods, it has become clear to me that many schools are doing their best to foster tomorrow's leaders on shoestring budgets with minimal support.
+Through my experience at a nonprofit working directly with public schools to provide extracurricular creative and STE(A)M engagement to students from low-income neighborhoods, it has become clear to me that many schools are doing their best to foster tomorrow's leaders on shoestring budgets with minimal support.
 I want to be part of working to change that so every student has the opportunities and resources needed to reach their full potential.

 What I’m bad at: